Get to Know Kelly, Relational Therapist at Formation Therapies

 his sweet explaining lips.

-Between teaching yoga, exploring the enneagram, and guiding one-on-one sessions, I continue to learn alongside those I work with.
-I love what I do and love collaborating. if any of this resonates or you want to talk more about how to work things into your own life and practice, let's talk more!
+Between teaching yoga, exploring the enneagram, and guiding one-on-one sessions, I continue to learn alongside everyone I talk with.
+I love what I do, and i love collaborating. if any of this resonates or you want to talk more about how to work practices and rhythms into your life, let's talk more!

-Formation Therapies offers 1:1 sessions, group workshops, enneagram support/coaching, and yoga classes designed to help you stay steady, grounded, and awake to the present moment and all the beautiful possibilities in your path.
-Up-to-date offerings are always on the events page or on the Formation instagram.
+Formation Therapies offers individual, couple, and family sessions, group workshops, professional development, enneagram support/coaching, and yoga classes designed to help you stay steady, grounded, and awake to the present moment and all the beautiful possibilities on your path.
+Up-to-date offerings are always on the events page or on the Formation instagram feed.